HugoCornelis/userdocs/tutorial-python-scripting/tutorial-python-scripting.rst

   injcurrent = 0.3e-9 # default injection current
   injdelay = 0.05     # default delay before injection pulse
   injwidth = 0.2     # default width of injection pulse
-  injinterval = 0.25 # use a large repetition interval for a single pulse
+  injinterval = 0.25 # use larger interval >= tmax for a single pulse

 It then follows with the usual commands that that set up needed paths and that create a Scheduler, Model Container, and Solver.